DevHeadsCommunity/boardbot-backend/backend/README.md

 ## Weaviate Vector Store

-The backend uses Weaviate as a vector database to store and retrieve product information efficiently.
-The vector store contains:
+The backend uses Weaviate as a vector database to store and retrieve various types of data efficiently:

-1. **Product Data**: Vectorized representations of product information, allowing for semantic search and retrieval.
+1. **RawProductData**: Initial raw data for products.
+2. **ProductDataChunk**: Chunked data from raw product data and search results.
+3. **ProductSearchResult**: Results from internet searches about products.
+4. **Product**: Structured product information.

-2. **Route Data**: Example prompts and their corresponding routes, used by the SemanticRouter for query classification.
+5. **Route**: Example prompts and their corresponding routes for query classification.

-The schema for the Weaviate classes is defined in `schema.json`, specifying the structure for both Product and Route classes.
+The schema for these Weaviate classes is defined in `schema.py`, specifying the structure and properties for each class.

 ## Setup and Configuration